matthewyingtao/portfolio-tokyo/src/pages/blog/post/obsess-over-details.md

 heroImage: /uploads/GgHCpf5XAAAaomY.jpg
 ---

-The loss of craft is what I expect the biggest impact of AI will be over the next few years.
+The biggest impact AI will have over the next few years is going to be the loss of craft.
 When AI is used by the 99% of people who simply clock into work without care for their craft, the world will get blander and more average.

 Why do I say this?
-Well, think about what happens in a typical AI workflow.
+Well, let's examine a typical AI workflow.
 In the case of AI image generation, you ask for a “Close up shot of a turtle on top of a stack of money, eyes closed, cartoon style” and you get… a mathematical approximation of what you were asking for.
 In other words, you get an image that’s “good enough”.

-In this case, there are a couple more angles to think about.

 Firstly, the image you’re asking for may be genuinely in bad taste.
 A “turtle on top of a stack of money” sounds incredibly tacky, but I’ve seen people use similar images for their social media posts.
 For someone who doesn’t care about what they’re posting, whether it’s personal or work related, they just want _an_ image, whatever fits the vibe they’re going for.
 If it’s for marriage, then an image that evokes holy, purity vibes.
 For a beach party, the invite should have a fun, rad looking illustration.